You can find Part I of the series here

 And it had a lot of monkeys.

 Though the period spent in Mrs. Coulter’s world is brief, the handful of dæmon-forms mentioned clue us in to the connection too.
 At Mrs. Coulter’s party we see a serpent dæmon, the aforementioned scarlet macaw and a butterfly.
-The snake and butterfly belong generally renaissance art, but the parrot, as I mentioned before, is Flemish again, a frequent subject and symbol for Flemish painters like Van Eyck and Flegel.
+The snake and butterfly belong generally renaissance art, but the parrot is Flemish again, a frequent subject and symbol for Flemish painters like Van Eyck and Flegel.
 Parrots were popular to include in depictions of the Madonna and child, and to include in portraits of women to allude to their purity by association.

 To be clear I’m by no means certain that Pullman was deliberately, specifically invoking the Flemish Renaissance but the deliberateness of the connection is not the point.